b3v21/hltvfantasysolver/README.md

 # HLTV Fantasy Solver #
-IP Solver for hltv fantasy (csgo), current dataset is for the Blast Spring Finals 2023
+Integer programming solver for hltv fantasy (csgo), current dataset is for the Blast Spring Finals 2023.
+Utilises the Gurobi optimisation engine.